South Africa's Aspen could produce J&J COVID shots by end-March | Health

 South Africa's Aspen could produce J&J COVID shots by end-March

-J&J did not reply to an email from Reuters seeking comment.
-South Africa's health ministry did not respond to an email seeking comment.
+South Africa's government is in talks with J&J in an effort to secure some of this product for its own consumption.
+J&J is in the final phase of its clinical trials and is likely to announce results by the end of January, Nicolaou added.
+The South African health ministry said late Thursday that negotiations on sourcing a vaccine are at an advanced stage with J&J. It said it will announce the developments soon.

+Johnson & Johnson, in an emailed reply to Reuters, said it is committed to "continuing engagement with the South African government" on the vaccine.
+But did not give details on the status of the negotiations.
 The government has been criticised by scientists and healthcare workers for moving too slowly to procure COVID-19 vaccines to inoculate South Africans.

 Health Minister Zweli Mkhize said on Thursday that South Africa plans to get its first vaccines in February and could vaccinate up to 40 million people over a year to reach herd immunity.
 But the government has not signed any big bilateral deals with any of the vaccine manufacturers, although it said the country would get 1.5 million vaccines from the Serum Institute of India (SII).